-There are a number of affordable accomodation options available in the city centre of Cádiz.
+There are a number of affordable accommodation options available in the city centre of Cádiz.
 Options range from backpacker hostels to luxury hotels and apartment rentals and are available for visitors of all budgets.

 The Castle of Santa Catalina also offers panoramic views as well as modern art exhibitions and galleries.
 La Caleta is one of the most popular beaches in the city, with castle views and extensive eateries and bustling nightlife nearby.

 With 11 days of fun and entertainment, there is plenty to see and do during your time at Cádiz Carnival.
-Check out Rad’s Cádiz Carnival 2019 bucket list and add these experiences to your schedule for the ultimate Carnival trip!
+Check out Rad’s Cádiz Carnival bucket list and add these experiences to your schedule for the ultimate Carnival trip!